brooklynrail/brooklynrail-platform/content/events/2020/11/radical-poetry-reading-with-no-land.md

       published by Newest York.
 She is an advocate for prisoner's rights & freedoms, corresponding with and visiting incarcerated artists between Mexico and the U.S. "
+  - person: cait-okane
+    event_bio: Cait O’Kane was born in Philadelphia and currently lives there with family.
+She attended a state university in Pennsylvania before spending two years as the Anne Waldman Fellow at the Jack Kerouac School of Disembodied Poetics at Naropa University.
+For most of her life, Cait worked in supermarkets, in kitchens, on farms, and in warehouses.
+Along with Devin Brahja Waldman, Cait currently makes music in a band called Notable Deaths.
   - person: julie-patton
     event_bio: She's a bug,  a bird,  a righter,  town crier,  FREE,  a Fool for ya, part of an infinite w of poet tree and song,  hand me down